FAQ Printable Document

 Without an ESPLOST the system would be forced to issue school bonds for its capital needs.
 By law, school bonds are paid exclusively from property taxes.
 In short property owners have to step in to pay the bonds.
 The ESPLOST collects funds equally from property owners, non-property owners and non-residents of Troup County who spend money in our county.

 In addition, property taxes would have to increase to pay for needed facility improvements or equipment.
 Various projects would not be completed, resulting in lost opportunities for TCSS students and staff.

 If ESPLOST does not pass, the community loses – property taxpayers, Troup County citizens, TCSS students and staff, and local businesses.

 My property taxes just went up, so you want me to vote for another tax?

 This is not an additional sales tax or property tax.
 The one-percent sales tax is already in place so it is a continuation of the current penny sales tax for education.
 It will not change the existing sales or property tax for Troup County.
-It has to be posted for voting every five years.
+By law it must be renewed every five years.
 That is why the community is seeing it again.

 So who pays into ESPLOST?

 Everyone who spends money in Troup County, even visitors – that’s why it is an important sales tax.
 Approximately 30-40% of sales tax is paid by people who live outside of Troup County.
 This takes a huge burden off of Troup County residents, while helping to fund our local school system and economy.